BiodiversiteQuebec/tableaulpi/README.md

 ##### `mod_subset_plot_leafletproxy.R.R`

-#### From `mapselector`
+#### From :star: :star: :star: `mapselector` :star: :star: :star:

 ## Credits

-This dashboard is an ever-evolving collaborative effort with the entire [Réseau Biodiversité Québec](https://github.com/ReseauBiodiversiteQuebec) team, with special thanks to [Andrew Macdonald](https://github.com/aammd) for code review, contributions, and the development of [`mapselector`](https://github.com/ReseauBiodiversiteQuebec/mapselector), [Vincent Bellavance](https://github.com/VincentBellavance) for ideas and help with conception and design, data, troubleshooting, and development, and [Guillaume Larocque](https://github.com/glaroc) for help with design, development, troubleshooting, and a superhuman reactivity to the ever-evolving beast that is this project.
+This dashboard is an ever-evolving collaborative effort with the entire [Réseau Biodiversité Québec](https://github.com/ReseauBiodiversiteQuebec) team, with special thanks to [Andrew Macdonald](https://github.com/aammd) for code review, contributions, and the development of [:star: :star: :star: `mapselector` :star: :star: :star:](https://github.com/ReseauBiodiversiteQuebec/mapselector), [Vincent Bellavance](https://github.com/VincentBellavance) for ideas and help with conception and design, data, troubleshooting, and development, and [Guillaume Larocque](https://github.com/glaroc) for help with design, development, troubleshooting, and a superhuman reactivity to the ever-evolving beast that is this project.